El-Ku/Raffle-F23/README.md

 # Getting Started

-This contract allows users(funders) to fund a particular contract with native token.
-The accumulated tokens can be withdrawn by the owner of the contract anytime.
-There is a minimum amount of dollars worth of tokens one has to deposit funds successfully.
+This contract allows users(buyers or players) to buy a ticket from the contract.
+And after the raffle interval is over, a winner will be drawn at random and all the ticket prices accumulated during that raffle interval will go to that particular winner.
+A user can buy more than one ticket, but by calling the the buyTicket function repeatedly.

+This project was done as part of the Foundry 2023 course by [Patrick Collins](https://twitter.com/PatrickAlphaC).
+So the repo is very similar to [his](https://github.com/Cyfrin/foundry-smart-contract-lottery-f23).
+Though I have skipped some steps, and I still have a TODO list to complete it fully.

 ## Requirements